Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/index.md

 Use the Group Identify API to set or update properties of particular groups.
 However, these updates will only affect events going forward.

-The `group_identify()` method accepts a group type and group name string parameter, as well as an Identify object that will be applied to the group.
+The `group_identify()` method accepts a group type and group name string parameter, as well as an Identify object that's applied to the group.

 ```Python
 identify_obj=Identify()